How to engineer a quantum wavefunction: External Validation of Analogue Quantum Experiments

+Let us now consider the specific implementation of this novel yet robust pattern of inference in the context of our case study.

-\subsection{External validation of Bose-Hubbard analogue simulations}
+\subsection{External Validation of Bose-Hubbard Analogue Simulations}

-Our framework for understanding the external validity of analogue quantum experiments by design can be applied to the context of the Bose-Hubbard analogue simulations outlined in \Cref{sec:summary analogue bh systems}.
-The optical lattice system is our source system S, and the superfluid helium, quantum dimer magnet, and Josephson junction array are our target systems $T_{1}$, $T_{2}$, $T_{3}$, respectively.
-We take each of these systems to be described by the same idealised quantum simulation model $M$ -- the Bose-Hubbard model -- in the right parameter regime $P$.
+Our framework for understanding the external validity of analogue quantum experiments can be applied to the context of the Bose-Hubbard analogue simulations outlined in \S\ref{sec:case study}.
+The optical lattice system is our source system $S_{CA}$, and the superfluid helium, quantum dimer magnet, and JJA are our target systems $T_{\text{He}}$, $T_{\text{DM}}$, $T_{\text{JJA}}$, respectively.
+We take each of these systems to be described by the same idealised quantum simulation model $M_{sim}$---the Bose-Hubbard model $H_{\text{BH}}$---in the right parameter regime $P_{0}$ (such as for $U \gg 1$ or $\langle n_i \rangle \gg 1$).
 And we take there to be high confidence that the relevant probing experiments on the optical lattice system are internally valid.

-According to our framework, whether the optical lattice analogue quantum simulation of the three target systems counts as externally valid turns on whether each system $T_{i}$ is accurately described (Q) within the framework of quantum theory within parameter regime $P$, and (H) by the Bose-Hubbard model for some subset of parameters within $P$.
-Condition (H) is established by conventional experimentation on the target systems.
-For the Bose-Hubbard systems, experiments were performed wherein the superfluid-Mott insulator transition was observed; recall \S\ref{sec:analogue bh systems}.
-This is a typical condition that would need to be met by any analogue experiment.

-Condition (Q), however, is in a sense the key to the external validity of analogue \emph{quantum} experiments.
-There is a multitude of independent lines of evidence that each of the target systems are well described by quantum theory in the appropriate parameter regime.
-As we mentioned above, this reduces the inferential burden on external validation and allows for genuinely novel inferences about properties of inaccessible concrete phenomena in the target system.
-It is thus by employing reasoning along these lines that we gain confidence that the optical lattice analogue simulation tells us something about the nature of the superfluid-insulator phase transition in the variety of target systems.
+To see how this schema works in practice, let us consider an example.
+Although the ultimate goal of such quantum simulations is to learn about, say, the nature of natural type-II superconductors, it will be instructive to consider as an example the JJA target system, $T_{\text{JJA}}$.
+The inferential structure of this simulation is depicted in \cref{fig:jjcoldatom}.
+According to our framework, whether the optical lattice analogue quantum simulation counts as externally valid turns on whether $T_{\text{JJA}}$ each of (Q), (H), and (R) are satisfied.